 Israeli Poll Finds 49% Support for Holding off on Gaza Invasion

-Category: News & PoliticsVia: krishna • one month ago • 17 comments
+Category: News & PoliticsVia: krishna • 4 months ago • 17 comments

 JERUSALEM (Reuters) - Almost half of Israelis want to hold off on any invasion of Gaza, according to a poll published on Friday, in what may indicate a dip in support for the planned next stage of the counter-offensive against Hamas militants holding some 200 hostages.